Eyevinn/srt-whep/README.md

 # SRT to WHEP
 This application ingests one MPEG-TS over SRT stream and outputs to WebRTC recvonly clients using WHEP as signaling protocol.
+Example of use cases:

+- Browser based confidence monitor of an incoming stream
+- Program or preview output monitor in a browser or tablet

 Supports SRT streams in caller and listener mode.